Timothy C. Hain, MD, Chicago IL. Page last modified: May 18, 2016 You may also be interested in our many other pages on migraine on this site

 Monosodium Glutamate (MSG), also labeled Autolyzed Yeast Extract, Hydrolyzed Vegetable Protein, or Natural Flavoring: Major sources of MSG include certain soups, Chinese food and "fast" food, soy sauce, yeast, yeast extract, meat tenderizers (Accent), and seasoned salt.
 Many salad dressings also contain MSG.
 We advise you not to frequent restaurants that are unable to eliminate MSG from their food.
 Headaches an hour or so after eating is the most common timing.
 While the literature is not strong about MSG (Freeman, 2006), nevertheless MSG sensitivity is "common knowledge".

 Alcohol.
 Red wine, beer, etc. Red wine is the most likely and vodka is the least likely alcoholic beverage to cause a migraine.
-Tension headaches may be relieved by alcohol, as opposed to migraine which is often worsened by alcohol.
 Alcohol is the most common dietary trigger for migraine (29%, Peatfeld et al, 1984).
+No controversy.

 Chocolate.
-Includes carob.
 Chocolate may cause a delayed effect -- the caffeine in chocolate prevents an early headache.
-The role of chocolate is controversial (Holzhammer and Wober, 2006).
+The role of chocolate is weak and controversial (Holzhammer and Wober, 2006; Lippi G et al, 2014).
 Chocolate contains about 10 mg of caffeine/ounce (see following).

 Caffeine.
 This is complicated.
 Caffeine lasts about 8 hours.
 Overuse of caffeine may increase headaches via rebound.
 Some very sensitive people may develop rebound from as little as 30 mg, but in most people it takes 500 mg of caffeine/day (5 cups coffee).
 The active ingredient in many OTC acute migraine medications is caffeine and aspirin and/or Tylenol.
 For example, Excedrin migraine has 65 mg of caffeine, 250 mg of acetaminophen, and 250 mg of aspirin.
 A large ice-tea, an aspirin and a non-extra strength Tylenol contains the same active ingredients.
 Add some sugar, and you can treat low blood sugar too.
 No controversy.